hangrydave/InfraredBrickTower/README.md

 # Infrared Brick Tower

-Infrared Brick Tower is a project to bring new life to the Lego Mindstorms RCX 2.0 USB infrared transmission tower for modern versions of Windows.
+Infrared Brick Tower is a project to bring new life to the Lego Mindstorms RCX 2.0 USB infrared transmission tower for Windows 10/11.

 (this thing)